DarkHacker213/hack-bundle-tampermonkey/README.md

  press dev mode on and then click load unpacked select the extension folder
 # RIPPER MY CUSTOM ROBLOX EXPLOIT
-This Exploit is level 6/7 for every need supports httpget
+This Exploit is level 6/7 for every need

-eval
+jailbreak gui

+ninja legends gui

+aimbot

 and more